agakshay/Dataprocessing--Text-to-excel-data-/README.md

 ![](Textdata.png)

 A sample text file is generated similar to  actual data with random data.
-These data's are sorted and restructured using a python program as shown below.
+These data are sorted and restructured using a python program as shown below.

 ![](Exceldata.png)